sadanand-singh/Blog/posts/plasmainstallation.rst

    $ systemctl enable sddm

-Also make sure that networkmanager starts at boot:
+Also make sure that network manager starts at boot:

 .. code:: bash